 COPYRIGHT, RIGHTS AND LICENSING

-• Under international law, copyright and intellectual property always belongs to the Artist (Sean Gaskin) unless copyright is assigned to the Client (yourself) in the form of a 'Copyright Assignment'.
+• Under International Law, copyright and intellectual property always belongs to the Artist (Sean Gaskin) unless copyright is assigned to the Client (yourself) in the form of a 'Copyright Assignment'.
 Copyright can be purchased if required, but usually an 'Exclusive License' is the best option.

 DELIVERY OF ARTWORK

-If you are going ahead with a project or illustration please email me your written agreement to proceed.
+If you are going ahead with a project or illustration, please email me your written agreement to proceed.

-Enough talk, let's do this!
+Enough talk, let's do it!

 Contact Details for the Communicative